If you’re inspired by unique living spaces, a barndominium, or ‘barndo’, may be your dream home.

 In addition to their inviting, characterful appearance, barndominiums offer many more positive features.

 When it comes to size and customisation, barndominiums are difficult to beat.
 As mentioned, these buildings can incorporate a workshop, which is perfect for tradespeople who need a covered space to complete their tasks during the day.
 This ability to work from home also reduces the costs of travelling to an external worksite.

-You can also customise your space in other ways to suit your unique lifestyle, for example by including a home gym or dedicated office area.
+You can also customise your space in other ways to suit your unique lifestyle, for example by including a home gym, coffee bar, or dedicated office area.